 Just to the south, on a small rise, you can see the temenos or Sanctuary of Endymion, originally dating back to pre-Greek times but rebuilt in Hellenistic times.
 Endymion was a figure in early Greek mythology, a shepherd who loved Selene, the Titan goddess of the moon.
 Zeus made him sleep forever so he would not age and Selene could look at him every night.
 The story was that his coffin (he eventually died, it seems) was opened annually and his bones emitted musical tones.

 People wanted to witness that, so his tomb became a pilgrimage site.
-He was retroactively declared a Christian saint, despite not even being a monotheist, not really existing, and being said to have existed long before Christ.
+He was retroactively declared a Christian saint, despite not even being a monotheist, not really existing, and having supposedly existed long before Christ.

 There aren't many pages mentioning this.
 Some of the few include Eric and Sylvia's site.
 This couple stayed at Bafa Lake, and got some very nice pictures of the ruins.
 They refer to this as the "Seven Brothers Monastery".

 It seems that the area has not been studied as much as you might expect.
 The few archaeologists who have done some exploration seem to agree that the region was probably filled with ruins and only a small percentage are now known to anyone other than the local shepherds.